LeoPlatform/rstreams/content/rstreams-node-sdk/_index.en.md

 {{</ collapse >}}

+# Sample Apps

-The examples in this section are geared toward creating apps that use the RStreams SDK to interact with an RStreams bus instance regardless of how those apps are written.
-As such, the examples are simply standalone runnables node applications.
-The examples highlight the config that are available to control reading and writing in such apps.
+The examples in this section are geared toward creating apps that use the RStreams SDK to interact with an RStreams bus instance regardless of how those apps are written - standalone app or lambda function.
+For simplicity, the examples are simply standalone runnables node applications.
+All examples are applicable whether running as a standalone node app or as a registered queue event handler bot (lambda function).
+See the [Event Handling Semantics](../rstreams-guides/core-concepts/event-handling-semantics) article for more.

 The [RStreams Flow](../rstreams-flow) section focuses on apps written specifically as bots that are deployed as lambda functions and go into great detail on the specific use cases applicable to serverless applications.